 Uploading & Adding Photos

-To upload images, click the Image tab on the bottom of the editor and click the blue plus sign icon.
+To upload images, click the 'Photos' tab at the bottom right of the editor and click the blue plus sign 'Add Photos' icon.
 Here you can upload from your device.
-You can also access your existing galleries here.
+You can also access your existing galleries here via the 'Change Gallery' option.

 There are two ways to add the image to the layout.
 You can either click and drag the image into the grey image area in the layout, or you can click the image within the gallery on the right-hand side to add it to the highlighted layout (there will be a small blue border around the highlighted page).
 An image will appear greyed out in the gallery with a check mark over it if it has already been added to the project.